shanilevy/gradle-bintray-plugin/README.md

 }
 apply plugin: 'com.jfrog.bintray'
 ```
-Note: if you have a multi project build make sure to apply the plugin and the plugin configuration to every project which artifacts you wish to publish to bintray.
+* If you have a multi project build make sure to apply the plugin and the plugin configuration to every project which its artifacts you wish to publish to bintray.

 #### Step 3: Add the `bintray` configuration closure to your `build.gradle` file